epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-02-herbstlustwm-tag-status-bash.markdown

 ### Continue on Next Tutorial

 It is already a long tutorial.
-It is time to take a break.
+It is time to take a break for a while.

 We are going to continue on next tutorial to cover interaction between the script process